Meet the Staff

 Murugesan organizes and oversees the office of English Language Programs, including the Gateway Scholars Program.
 She designed the academic model for the Gateway program and created the accessory programs that support it.
 She also supervises the talented group of staff, instructors and academic tutors that work with English Language Programs.

 Murugesan has extensive international experience in the field of education as academic theory, government policy and commercial enterprise.
 She worked for the Ministry of Education in Malaysia as a teacher educator to research, plan and conduct teacher education programs.
 She has designed various teacher education programs based on language acquisition theory as well as the practical reality of language-learner situations in various places.
 She has also worked with international publishers as an education specialist, writer/editor and marketing consultant, and has co-authored several ELT resource books.

-Moore is also interested in the American Western, and he has presented work on Andrew Dominic's film The Assassination of Jesse James by the Coward Robert Ford.
+Dr. Moore's dissertation examined the failure of meritocracy in 19C U.S. literature and culture, and current research interests include social mobility and equality studies, writing pedagogy for TESOL and WAC, and approaches to teaching grammar in context.
+Dr. Moore is also interested in celebrity culture and the American western, and he has presented work on Andrew Dominic's film "The Assassination of Jesse James by the Coward Robert Ford."
 He is a repeat contributor to ESQ's Year in Conferences project, and his written work has previously appeared in ATQ, as well as the volume, "Facing Melville, Facing Italy: Democracy, Cosmopolitanism, Translation."